ferds003/ferds003.github.io/_posts/2025/2025-05-22-ROS2-Learnings.md

 ### LEARNINGS:

-Definitely this is an exciting learnings to see (atleast for me), where this is not even discussed formally in class.
-I'm still constantly exploring it admittedly and one of the things that I have set my eyes on is how this can program industrial robots for my suited needs like verification of its placement in the assembly line or the need to constantly push and update changes in controlling robots!
+Definitely this is an exciting and new field to learn given that this is not even discussed formally in class.
+This is still the basic form of knowing the ROS framework and I'm still constantly exploring it admittedly.
+One of the things that I have set my eyes on is how this can program industrial robots for my suited needs like verification of its placement in the assembly line or the need to constantly push and update changes in controlling robots!

 Of course this comes `hand in hand` with industrial automation standards and definitely this can be applied further when PLC and/or other advanced technologies is added into the mix.
 For now I will settle on this but will reflect on how I can further improve as this as my basis for my learnings!